SCOOP Online Poker Tournaments - FAQ and Details

 T$ can be used to register into any of our online tournaments, and most of our live events.
 See the About Tournaments page to find out more.
 To check your T$ balance at any time, visit the USD section of the Cashier window in the client lobby.

-All VIP Bash qualifiers will run Saturdays at 15:00 ET throughout SCOOP, with players able to buy-in using StarsCoin.
+VIP Bash qualifiers will run on April 29 at 13:00 ET and May 20 at 13:00 ET, with players able to buy-in using StarsCoin.

 Check out the schedule below and get ready to win SCOOP seats for less!